 Here are the easy steps to creating a delicious salt crust on your beef before roasting:

-Step Five: Once the beef has been seared on both sides, you can remove it from the dutch oven and prep the rest of the dish.
+- Remove it from the dutch oven after both sides are seared and prep the rest of the dish.

 Can I Make This Recipe in the Slow Cooker?

 Yes!
 Making this recipe in the slow cooker is incredibly easy and a great way to use your slow cooker because it allows the meat to slowly cook until perfectly tender.